 - Albert J. Osbahr III, M.D., a family and occupational physician from Hickory, N.C.

 - Stephen R. Permut, M.D., J.D., a family physician from Wilmington, Del.

 - Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., was re-elected vice speaker of the AMA’s House of Delegates.

 - Carl A. Sirio, M.D., a critical care physician and internist from Pittsburgh, Pa.

 - Georgia A. Tuttle, M.D., a dermatologist from Lebanon, N.H.

 - Kevin W. Williams, a former senior executive at General Motors from Nashville, Tenn., is the public member on the AMA Board.

 Members of the AMA Board of Trustees are elected by physicians and medical students representing more than 190 state and specialty medical societies who gathered in Chicago this week for the Annual Meeting of the House of Delegates, the AMA's policy-making body.
-The mission of the AMA Board of Trustees is to foster the promotion of the art and science of medicine and the betterment of public health.
+The mission of the AMA is the promotion of the art and science of medicine and the betterment of public health.